 Finite capacity loading

-Finite capacity loading is assigning of work to the actual capacity of a work centre in a given time period.
-Usually refers to a computer technique that involves calculating shop priority revisions in order to level load operation by operation.
+Finite capacity loading is assigning work to the actual capacity of a work center in a given period.
+Usually refers to a computer technique that calculates shop priority revisions to level load operation by operation.

 Finite capacity planning

-Finite capacity planning is the planning of capacity requirements taking into consideration the various capacity restrictions that (will) exist.
+Finite capacity planning is the planning of capacity requirements considering the various capacity restrictions that (will) exist.

 Inventory DATA accuracy

 The percentage of inventory records that do not contain any errors.

 Item master record is the record for an item containing descriptive data, control values (lead times, order quantities, etc.), and other information.
 Synonym- part master record.